Aliases for RAG1 Gene

 External Ids for RAG1 Gene

 The protein encoded by this gene is involved in activation of immunoglobulin V-D-J recombination.
 The encoded protein is involved in recognition of the DNA substrate, but stable binding and cleavage activity also requires RAG2.
 Defects in this gene can be the cause of several diseases. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RAG1 Gene

 RAG1 (Recombination Activating Gene 1) is a Protein Coding gene.
-Diseases associated with RAG1 include lymphopenia and cytomegalovirus infection.
+Diseases associated with RAG1 include alpha/beta t-cell lymphopenia with gamma/delta t-cell expansion, severe cytomegalovirus infection, and autoimmunity and combined immunodeficiency t+ b+ due to partial rag1 deficiency.
 Among its related pathways are FoxO signaling pathway and Lymphocyte Signaling.
 GO annotations related to this gene include protein homodimerization activity and ubiquitin-protein transferase activity.